Satellite (Harry Styles song)

-"Satellite" is a song by English singer-songwriter Harry Styles from his third studio album Harry's House.
+"Satellite" is a song by English singer-songwriter Harry Styles from his third studio album, Harry's House.
 It was released as the fourth single from the album through Erskine Records and Columbia Records, alongside a music video on 3 May 2023.
 It was written by Styles, Kid Harpoon, and Tyler Johnson, the latter two whom also produced the track.

 Music video

 On 30 April 2023, Styles released a trio of posters announcing the release of the music video for the track, styled with the tagline "Spinning out waiting for ya", and focused on shots of a small robot.
 The music video, directed by Aube Perrie, features a vacuum cleaner called "Stomper" (coined after Styles' 'Satellite Stomps' performed as part of Love On Tour) that works at Styles' concert at The Kia Forum in Inglewood, California.
 The video begins with Stomper watching a film narrated by actor Brian Cox about the loneliness of the Mars rover Curiosity.
 After cleaning around backstage and watching Styles and his band get ready, Stomper sneaks onto the stage while Styles is singing in an effort to be closer to him, and is removed from the stage by a security guard.
-After leaving the venue, Stomper then traverses through snow, parts of the Grand Canyon National Park, and desolate Los Angeles while thinking about Curiosity.
+After leaving the venue, Stomper then traverses through snow, parts of the Grand Canyon National Park, over Monument Valley, and desolate Los Angeles while thinking about Curiosity.
 The video ends with Stomper reuniting with Styles stargazing on a field together - as Stomper begins to shut down and his battery dies, they are revealed to be in front of NASA's Vehicle Assembly Building.

 This marked the second directorial collaboration between Styles and Perrie, who also directed the music video for another Harry's House single, "Music for a Sushi Restaurant".
 The music video received comparisons to the Pixar movie WALL-E. After the video release, the official Twitter account for the Mars rover Curiosity referenced Styles' concept, stating they were "Honored to be an inspiration to robots everywhere" alongside a picture of the rover on Mars.